openhab/openhab-addons/bundles/org.openhab.binding.modbus.lambda/README.md

   id: 1
   enableDiscovery: false

-### Example to write PV excess to the Lambda Heat Pump
+### Example: Write PV excess to the Lambda Heat Pump
 // PV_Battery.state and PV_Grid have to be provided by your PV inverter
 // Mode of E-Manager has to be switched to AUTOMATIK in the Lambda Heat Pump App var int P_Available =  ((Lambda_EMgr_Power_Consumption_Value_as_Number.state as Number) - (PW_Battery.state as Number) - (PW_Grid.state as Number)).intValue